humanmade/block-editor-components/CONTRIBUTING.md

 npm link @humanmade/block-editor-components
 ```

 Now, your project will use a version of `block-editor-components` that is symlinked from the repo you just cloned.
-You can check out a new feature branch, work on a change, test it within a real project,
+You can check out a new feature branch, work on a change, and test it within a real project,

 When you're done, you can unlink the package by running the following: